Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 $ touch model.py
 ```

-Inside `model.py` we will define our model and train it and save it.
+Inside `model.py` we will define our model, train it and save.

-`model.py`
 ```python
 from keras.models import Sequential from keras.layers import Dense